Oracle69digitalmarketing/SuperfanVerified/deployment.md

 ### Step 1: Configure Frontend Environment Variables

-The frontend needs to know the URL of the deployed backend.
-You will need to create a secret in your EAS project for this.
+The frontend needs to know the URL of the deployed backend and other secrets.
+You will need to create secrets in your EAS project for these.

 1. Log in to your Expo account in your terminal:
     ```bash
     eas login
     ```
-2. Create a secret for the API URL:
+2. Create secrets for your project.
+You can do this one by one:
     ```bash
     eas secret:create --name API_URL --value <your-backend-api-url>
+    eas secret:create --name EXPO_PUBLIC_SPOTIFY_CLIENT_ID --value <your-spotify-client-id>
+    # ... and so on for all the secrets in your app.config.ts
     ```
-    Replace `<your-backend-api-url>` with the URL you got from the backend deployment.

-You will also need to create secrets for the other environment variables in `app.config.ts`, such as the Spotify and Twitter API keys.
+    Alternatively, you can use the `create-expo-secrets.sh` script as a template.

 ### Step 2: Build the Application